 24. You Don’t Always Need Planning Permission

-You might not need planning.
-A significant number of renovation and extension projects won’t need planning approval at all.
+A significant number of renovation and extension projects do not need planning permission.
 These include internal improvements that don’t affect the external look of the building and small extensions.
-These will be classed as Permitted Development, and you can find out exactly what type of project you can carry out at planningportal.gov.uk.
+These will be classed as Permitted Development or PD rights.

 For small extensions that do fall within PD rights, it’s worth applying for a Lawful Development Certificate.
 This is evidence that shows your build was lawful and didn’t need planning permission, which can prove useful if you come to sell on the property.